pifroggi/vs_colorfix/README.md

 I found it useful for radius > 30 where artifacts are no longer noticable, or to fix something like a prefilter clip.

 ## Wavelet Color Fix
 Correct for color shift by first separating a clip into different frequencies (wavelets), then matching the average color to that of a reference clip.
-This works similarly to the Average Color Fix, but produces better results at the cost of more computation.
+This works similarly to the Average Color Fix, but produces less bloom/bleed at the cost of more computation.
 Both clips must have close to the same content.
 The Wavelet Color Fix functions are from [sd-webui-stablesr](https://github.com/pkuliyi2015/sd-webui-stablesr/blob/master/srmodule/colorfix.py).

 ```python
 import vs_colorfix